 Wikipedia is a good place to start researching, but it is not a completely reliable source.

 You have a list of key terms, search Wikipedia for them.
-You need to read the whole articles to get a holistic understanding of the issue you are researching.
+You need to read the whole article to get a holistic understanding of the issue you are researching.
 Make notes of the key figures, events, and dates from each of the pages that you read.
 This will be the basis for your research notes on the text.

 Wikipedia is the beginning of your research, not the end.
 After you’ve read the article to get a feel for things, you need to drill down into each relevant Wikipedia page for the sources its writers have used.